subhamoymahajan/in-silico-microscopy/README.md

                 --output [output filename with extension]
 ```

-Video can also be generated using the `2dt` and `3dt` options while plotting images.
+Video can also be generated using the `2dt` and `3dt` options while plotting images as TIFF format.

 ### 5. Calculate Properties